ScottPlot/ScottPlot.NET/README.md

 # ScottPlot.NET

-This repository contains source code for the ScottPlot Website (ScottPlot.NET)
+This repository contains source code for the [ScottPlot.NET](https://scottplot.net) website.

-ScottPlot source code is located in the [ScottPlot repository](https://github.com/scottplot/scottplot)
+Source code for the ScottPlot package is in the [ScottPlot repository](https://github.com/scottplot/scottplot).

 ### Development Environment